ysugimoto/aws-lambda-image/README.md

 #### Updating

-To update lambda with you latest code, just use command below.
+To update lambda with you latest code just use the command below.
 Script will build the `aws-lambda-image.zip` archive and automatically publish it on AWS.

 ```bash